 Lymphoedema can happen anywhere in the body, including the arms, legs, head and neck, chest area and genital area.
 The symptoms vary depending on how mild, moderate, or severe the lymphoedema is.

-To reduce the risk of lymphoedema getting worse, you should ask your doctor or specialist nurse for advice as soon as you notice any of the following:
+To reduce the risk of lymphoedema getting worse, you should ask your cancer doctor or specialist nurse for advice as soon as you notice any of the following:

-Changes in sensation in the limb or area
+Changes in how the limb feels

 Aching in the affected area

 You may feel some discomfort or aching where the swelling is.